 One of the burdens of operating any healthcare business is the tremendous amount of information you must collect and manage.
 Patient intake forms typically require the most paperwork.
 It’s time for the patient intake system to upgrade and start to help practices—instead of chewing up time.

-Intake forms also burden the patient experience.
-A patient may be tired, rushed, worried, insecure, or ill.
+Intake forms also impact the patient experience.
+Patients may be tired, rushed, worried, unsure, or ill.
 They are rarely in the right state of mind to answer medical questions.
 Patients often can’t answer many questions on the spot.
-Who can remember the exact type of cancer their uncle had or the name of the allergy medication they used to take?
+Who can remember the type of cancer their uncle had or the name of the allergy medication they used to take?

-On top of all that, the process most offices use is downright archaic.
+On top of that, most offices’ processes are downright archaic.